twilson63/bob/README.md

   - package.json
 ```

-By creating a local npm package and combining at build time using npm link, you can keep your dependencies pure and inverted in your architecture or design.
+You can keep your dependencies pure and inverted in your architecture or design.

 While this pattern keeps your boundaries strong, there are other benefits to this design.